Shreyasvaidya/fresh-or-rotten/README.md

 Link - https://share.streamlit.io/shreyasvaidya/fresh-or-rotten/main/app.py

+Code for training saved_model.h5 can be found at https://github.com/Shreyasvaidya/Fresh-rotten_Classifier

 Developed as a  part of the Engineering Design project website "Annadanam"

 Team members(Who also worked on other parts of the website)